spurtcms/auth/README.md

 This package makes it possible to use a JSON Web Token (JWT) to securely authenticate a valid user requesting access to your spurtCMS.
 JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties.

-# Check UserName Password
+# Checklogin()

-The checklogin function takes a username and password,checks if they are valid from the database.
+The checklogin function takes a username and password,checks if they are authorized from the database.

 ```bash
 func (auth *Auth) Checklogin(Username string, Password string) (string, int, error) {